In 2020, the world saw the detrimental impacts of Covid-19, which brought changes to the world of travel and put business travelers at risk.

 International corporate travel often involves employees sharing common spaces such as elevators, gyms, escalators, toilets, etc. At that time, they are exposed to various gems as they come into contact with common surfaces.

-With this, infectious diseases can spread easily.
+With this, infectious diseases can spread easily, threatening travel safety and security.
 Hence, you should always ask them to take precautions such as wearing masks in public places, sanitizing their hands regularly, carrying anti-bacterial wipes, etc., in order to maintain good hygiene.

 In 2022, we saw a rise in civil unrest, from the Russia-Ukraine war to Sri Lanka declaring a state of emergency because of political crises.
 Such situations can pose a threat to employees who travel internationally very often.